steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-aws-arch.md

 out traffic and protect the internal virtual network.

 ## PASS Elastic Container Registry (ECR)
+ECR is a fully managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
+It's leveraged in the PASS Application Architecture by giving a centralized repository images for the PASS Core, PASS UI, Data Loaders, Deposit Services, and Notification Services.

 ## Data Loaders

-The Data Loaders (Journal, Grants, Publications) are executed as AWS Batch jobs within Fargate-based compute environments, each designed to accommodate specific data processing needs.
-The batch jobs leverage AWS services like S3 for configuration management, SQS for task scheduling and messaging, and ECS Fargate for executing the containerized data loaders.
+The Data Loaders (Journal, Grants, Publications) are executed as AWS Batch jobs within ECS Fargate compute environments, each designed to accommodate specific data processing needs.
+The batch jobs leverage AWS services like S3 for configuration management, SQS for messaging, EventBridge Scheduler for scheduling batch jobs, and ECS Fargate for executing the containerized data loaders.
 The architecture also integrates AWS IAM roles and policies to manage access controls, ensuring that data loaders have the required permissions for accessing resources like S3 buckets and connecting to the PASS Core API.

 ## Submission UI (PASS UI)
 PASS UI integrates with Shibboleth for authentication, providing a single sign-on experience for users.
 This ensures